Malan Breton: Career

-In 2014, Malan Breton expanded into outerwear with his first license In 2015, Breton starred with Celeste Holm in the comedy College Debts.
+In 2015, Breton starred with Celeste Holm in the comedy College Debts.
 In 2016, Malan Breton was named Ambassador to Taiwan to the office of Tourism.
 In 2017, Breton appeared on an episode of Good Day New York featured on FOX Television Stations, and partnered with Tokenly and Sohomuse to "launch the first blockchain-powered digital experience for the fashion industry".

 In 2020, Breton held his first 3D online fashion show, featuring CGI-designed models.
 On 27 March 2020, Malan Breton with Emergency Tiara released a cover of the music single "Somethin' Stupid".
-In December 2020, Malan Breton duetted with seventh generation Vanderbilt heir Consuelo Costin, on a charity cover of the song "I'll Be Home for Christmas".
+In December 2020, Malan Breton duetted with Consuelo Costin on a charity cover of the song "I'll Be Home for Christmas".

 Directing

 Breton was the subject/host/co-producer of The Malan Show featured on BravoTV.com as a weekly web series.
 It followed the process of making it in America as an independent designer.